<

 • You’re confident you’ll repeat the discipline this season

+REI Co-op membership pays for itself on rentals.
 REI Co-op membership ($30, one-time) gets you 10% back on purchases and discounted rental rates at REI stores.
 If you rent poles + crampons for two summit weekends, the savings more than cover the membership cost.
-REI also has a generous used gear return policy — buying used from REI often gets you 50–60% off retail on lightly used gear.
+REI also has a generous used gear return policy — buying used from REI often gets you 50-60% off retail on lightly used gear.

-Trekking poles (pair)
+Trekking Poles (pair)

 Available at virtually every REI and most local outdoor shops near mountain trailheads.
 Collapsible aluminum or carbon poles in multiple sizes.
 Try them on your first summit before committing to a $80-$180 purchase — pole preferences (length, handle style, strap comfort) are personal.